fvutils/pyvsc/doc/source/data_types.rst

 =====================

-Random and non-random class attributes can be created using classes decorated with `vsc.randobj`.
-Non-random class attributes can optionally be decorated with `vsc.attr`.
+Random and non-random class attributes can be created using classes decorated with `randobj`.
+Non-random class attributes can optionally be decorated with `attr`.

 .. code-block:: python3